sythm7/TKFRedisHandler/README.md

   </plugin>
   ```

-Reload your pom.xml and you're ready to go !
+Reload your Maven project and you're ready to go !